jvdsande/nanoslices/packages/core/README.md

 The store system is extensible through plugins to add functionality such as Redux DevTools support or testability through action spies.

-> Disclaimer: nanoslices is not affiliated to nanostores in any way, we are just wrapping the library.
+> Disclaimer: nanoslices is not affiliated with nanostores in any way, we are just wrapping the library.
 Many thanks
 > for nanostores for offering solid foundations, and apologies if nanoslices' approach is somehow against nanostores base philosophy :)

 ## Installation